 2. Offline Meetups Lead to Better Learning

-Hiba noted that low levels of interactivity in MOOC design, despite the availability of a discussion board, was frustrating for participants.
+Hiba noted that low levels of interactivity in MOOC design, despite the availability of discussion boards, was frustrating for participants.
 Yet the fact that MOOCs were taken in a classroom or a group setting meant that facilitators were able to create interactivity through live discussions.
 Learners were encouraged to ask questions and share personal reflections and experiences.
-Nevertheless, given that facilitators were non subject matter experts, some learners' questions were left unanswered and concepts not fully understood.
+Nevertheless, given that facilitators were non-subject matter experts, some learners' questions were left unanswered and concepts not fully understood.